kamu-data/kamu-cli/docs/contributing.md

 Thanks for considering to contribute!
 This project is a massive undertaking, so every little bit helps.

-We welcome contributors of any skill level - whether you're new to Rust language or to programming in general - we'll be happy to guide you.
-Start small and build up.

-Besides code you can cotribute in many different ways: improving documentation, improving our CI pipelines, or adding more interesting examples.
+We welcome contributors of any skill level and background.
+You [don't have to be a software engineer](https://dev.to/navendu/how-to-make-non-code-contributions-to-open-source-projects-35nj) to make large impact in an open-source project!
+Besides code you can cotribute in many different ways: improving documentation, improving our CI pipelines, graphic design, adding more interesting data science examples, mentoring others, working with the community...

 Before you start working on anything:
 1. Consider joining our [Discord Server](https://discord.gg/aSpVjWwu) to discuss your ideas